martinschorb/volumealign/docs/usage.md

 There are also two **Tile Viewers** where you can browse the stack and identify two neighbouring tiles to be used for the match trial.

-If you click **Explore MatchTrial**, you will get to the Match Trial web interface.
-It will show the results of the template trial (the images might not be available).
+If you click **Explore MatchTrial**, the parameters will be used to match the two example tiles and the Match Trial web interface will open in a new browser tab.
+It will show the results of the trial using the template parameters and the selected tiles.

+If you are happy with the result, you can continue launching the procedure for all tiles.
+The TrialID will be automatically filled from this trial.

+#### if you need to adjust parameters because the matches are not good:

+Click **Create New Trial** at the top of the page.

 ![matchtrial_template](img/match_trial_create.png "Render WebUI matchTrial")

-Click **Create New Trial** at the top of the page.
 This will open the Parameter editor with the parameters defined in the template.

 ![matchtrial_params](img/match_trial_params.png "Render WebUI matchTrial Parameters")